 - Alana Kushnir — Guest Work Agency

-- Victoria Ivanova — R&D Platform, Serpentine
+- Victoria Ivanova — R&D Strategic Lead (Serpentine, Arts Technologies)

-The work of the Legal Lab is guided by a cross-disciplinary Advisory Panel:
+- The work of the Legal Lab is guided by a cross-disciplinary Advisory Panel

 - Kathleen E. Kim, art lawyer at Liwu Law Group South Korea

 - Lauren van Haaften-Schick, curator, writer and PhD Candidate in the History of Art and Visual Studies at Cornell University

 - Marie Potel-Saville, founder of Amurabi, a legal innovation by design agency